exonum/exonum-doc/src/architecture/services.md

 to the service state are a part of [the consensus algorithm](../advanced/consensus/consensus.md).
 They are guaranteed to be the same for all nodes in the blockchain network.

+!!! tip
-**Tip.** When developing a service, you should keep in mind that calls to service endpoints must produce an identical result on all nodes in the network given the same blockchain state.
+    When developing a service, you should keep in mind that calls to service endpoints must produce an identical result on all nodes in the network given the same blockchain state.
 If the call results differ, the consensus algorithm may stall, or an audit of the blockchain by auditing nodes may fail.

 !!! note
     Unlike smart contract in certain blockchains, services in Exonum